andrewisen-tikab/three-timeline/README.md

 cube.initTimeline(now);
 ```

-Now, update the timeline and set a new date:
+Now, update the object's position and update the timeline:

 ```ts
 // Move the cube